Last Updated on

 Learning the ropes of a Livestream

-Starting off, we have some minimum requirements that you need to meet in order to Livestream.
-Those minimums involve some technical terms that the average internet user may not know.
+There are several concepts within that involve some technical terms that the average internet user may not know.
 It is important to pay close attention to these if you are not adept with technology.
 Of course, if you have a question, leave a comment below or join our discord server to ask!

 Questions?
 Ask in #the-help-desk in the Streamer’s Haven Discord!